|

 A constructor can call other overloaded constructors by ‘this

-constructor.
-This construct can be used only from within a constructor.
+in the constructor.
+This construct can be used only from within

 A constructor can’t call the same constructor from within.